Time Travel to New France: Experience This Unique Event in Québec City

 • Plan your visit: Check the festival's official website for the latest schedule and plan your itinerary according to the agenda.

-• Learn a few French words: A few key phrases in French will go a long way in enhancing your interactions with locals.
+• Learn a few French words: While most people there speak English, knowing a few key French phrases will go a long way in enhancing your interactions with the locals.

 What exactly is a content partner?